Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: Constant acceleration in the compact direction

-Consequently, it turns out that $G_L^+(x(\tau),x(\tau'))$ depends not only on $\Delta\tau\equiv\tau-\tau'$ but also on $\tau+\tau'$, indicating that the detector moving in the $z$ direction with a constant acceleration is \emph{not} in equilibrium with the field $\phi$.\footnote{It is crucial to know whether the dependence on $\tau+\tau'$ in \eqnref{GL+ a in z} is erased away under the summation over $n$.
-By the identity \eqnref{identity b}, it is rigourously proven that $G_L^+(x(\tau),x(\tau'))$ is dependent on both $\Delta\tau$ and $\tau+\tau'$.}
+For generic cases that $L\not\gg \alpha$, \eqnref{GL+ a in z} can be cast in a closed form by the identity \eqnref{identity a}.
+The closed form shows that $G_L^+(\tau,\tau')$ depends not only on $\Delta\tau\equiv\tau-\tau'$ but on both $\tau$ and $\tau'$, indicating that the detector moving in the $z$ direction with a constant acceleration is \emph{not} in equilibrium with the field $\phi$.\footnote{It is crucial to know whether the dependence on $\tau'$ in \eqnref{GL+ a in z} is erased away under the summation over $n$.
+By the identity \eqnref{identity a}, it is rigorously ascertained that $G_L^+(\tau,\tau')$ is dependent on both $\tau$ and $\tau'$.} As a consequence, instead of the equilibrium transition rate given by \eqnref{dot F}, we can only make sense of the \emph{instantaneous} transition rate, which is given by \eqnref{dot F tau} if the switch-on duration $\Delta$ is short enough that \eqnref{sum factor} encounters no singularities other than $s=0$.
+Taking \eqnref{trajectory a in z} into \eqnref{sum factor}, we have

-Despite the fact that the detector is not in equilibrium with $\phi$, we can still ask what the ``instantaneous'' transition probability $\mathcal{P}_{\tau_1\rightarrow\tau_2}$ is if the detector is adiabatically switched on from $\tau_1$ to $\tau_2$ for a short period (i.e., $\tau_1\lesssim\tau_2$).
-In this setting, \eqnref{transition amplitude} with \eqnref{response function} should be modified accordingly and the instantaneous transition probability from $\tau_1$ to $\tau_2$ is given by